Using the location condition in a Conditional Access policy

 When is a location evaluated?

-Conditional access policies are evaluated when:
+Conditional Access policies are evaluated when:

-A user initially signs in to a web app, mobile or desktop application.
+- A user initially signs in to a web app, mobile or desktop application.

-This means for mobile and desktop applications using modern authentication, a change in location would be detected within an hour of changing the network location.
+This check means for mobile and desktop applications using modern authentication, a change in location would be detected within an hour of changing the network location.
 For mobile and desktop applications that don’t use modern authentication, the policy is applied on each token request.
 The frequency of the request can vary based on the application.
 Similarly, for web applications, the policy is applied at initial sign-in and is good for the lifetime of the session at the web application.
-Due to differences in session lifetimes across applications, the time between policy evaluation will also vary.
+Because of differences in session lifetimes across applications, the time between policy evaluation will also vary.
 Each time the application requests a new sign-in token, the policy is applied.

 By default, Azure AD issues a token on an hourly basis.
 After moving off the corporate network, within an hour the policy is enforced for applications using modern authentication.